 Learn to build an efficient and mobile tethering system with portability, efficiency and redundancy

-Learn the advantages of using a minimal lighting kit that provides efficiency and impact within constrained environments.
+Learn the advantages of using a minimal lighting kit that provides efficiency and impact within constrained architectural environments.

 Tripods & Bags (3:38)

-Hear Tony’s rationale on investing in a high quality tripod and head system to achieve maximum flexibility for shot composition while maintaining rock solid captures for smooth compositing in post.
+In this photography workshop, hear Tony’s rationale on investing in a high quality tripod and head system to achieve maximum flexibility for shot composition while maintaining rock solid captures for smooth compositing in post.

 Tilt Shift Lens (5:38)